- WordPress Website Builder Alternatives

 Drupal is the third most popular CMS out there after WordPress and Joomla.
-A lot of well-known government organizations and companies like NASA, Dr. Reddy's etc. use Drupal to create their website.
-So rest assured, you can use the platform with full confidence even if you haven't heard a lot about it.
+A lot of well-known government organizations and companies like NASA and Dr. Reddy's use Drupal to create their websites.
+So you can use the platform with full confidence, even if you haven't heard a lot about it.

-Drupal has focused a lot on being very accessible and offering multi-lingual support in its latest release.
-That is good news if you are trying to reach a large number of audiences.
+Drupal has focused on being very accessible and offering multilingual support in its latest release.
+That's good news if you're trying to reach different audiences.

-Some of the things that you would like in Drupal include its support for more powerful and flexible content type and access control options.
+Some of the things that you'll like in Drupal include its support for more powerful and flexible content types and access control options.

 We also have an in-depth article comparing WordPress and Drupal.

 Web development has come a long way in the past decade.
 There are now a lot of tools and services around to help you create a website.
-You can choose to either go along the open source route or use popular SaaS products like Squarespace, Shopify or Snipcart.
+You can choose to go along the open-source route or use popular SaaS products like Squarespace, Shopify, or Snipcart.